SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README.md

 In the above command, we publish to the /husky_velocity_controller/cmd_vel topic, of topic type geometry_msgs/Twist.
 The data we publish tells the simulated Husky to go forwards at 0.5m/s, without any rotation.
 You should see your Husky move forwards.

-### Example 1 - Drive another's robot
+## Example 1 - Drive another's robot
-This example shows how to send a command through ROS topics between two different devices, pair up with someone else.
+This example shows how to send a command through ROS topics between two different computers, pair up with someone else.

-#### Person A - Run the ROS master and Gazebo simulation
+### Person A - Run the ROS master and Gazebo simulation
-To get others in your ROS master, you need to configure ROS environment variables first.
-See your IP address:
+You need to configure ROS environment variables to preperly communicate between two ROS sytems.

+First, check your IP address:

     ifconfig